eparzych/travel-calculator/README.md

-# TravelCalculator
+# TravelCostPlanner
-The aplication is used to save the cost of trips.
+The aplication is used to save the expenses of trips, allowing them to be presented graphically.

 ## Technologies Used
 - React